bbc/brave/docs/install_macos.md

 ```
 brew edit gst-plugins-bad
 ```
 Add the following under `depends_on "orc"`
 ```
 depends_on "libnice" => :recommended
 depends_on "rtmpdump" => :recommended
 depends_on "srtp" => :recommended
 ```

+The rebuild/install the packages from source. `brew reinstall --build-from-source gst-plugins-bad`

 ## All done!